 But since its founding, Magic Leap has operated under massive secrecy, to the point where employees were barely allows to even say the company existed.
 For years, it was hard to even understand what applications could even come from MR. However, the Wizard finally gave us a peek behind the curtain.

-This Wizard happens to be Jack Abovitz, CEO of Magic Leap.
+This Wizard happens to be Rony Abovitz, CEO of Magic Leap.
 Abovitz recently gave an interview, where we finally learned a little of this innovative and disruptive Startup, including the fact that they are preparing to move past the Prototype phase and will be soon making their tech available to the general consumer.

 Abovitz calls his project a “new kind of contextual computer.”
 Basically, Magic Leap has created an optical hardware.
 This hardware, which will eventually resemble transparent glasses, will literally send an image directly into your retina.
 It replicates how the human eye views images naturally, thus making projected images indistinguishable from the normal world.
 It doesn’t block your view and isn’t a massive piece of hardware.